 Stocks battle to recoup losses from steepest drop since 1987 crash

-U.S. equity markets opened higher Tuesday as investors tried to claw back some of their losses from the steepest one-day slide since the Black Monday crash of 1987.
+U.S. equity markets were swinging wildly Tuesday as investors tried to claw back some of their losses from the steepest one-day slide since the Black Monday crash of 1987.

 Continue Reading Below

-The Dow Jones Industrial Average climbed by 403 points, or 2 percent, while the S&P 500 and Nasdaq Composite rose by 2.6 percent and 2.5 percent, respectively.
+The Dow Jones Industrial Average climbed by as many as 612 points, or 3 percent, while the S&P 500 and Nasdaq Composite rose by 3.2 percent and 3.1 percent, respectively, before giving up their gains and turning negative.
+Selling briefly dropped the Dow below the 20,000 level for the first time since February 2017.

 |Ticker